 4. What are the main areas I should address in my residency personal statement?

-Firstly, it's important to check the program's specific requirements for your statement because some programs have a specific prompt or multiple prompts that you'll need to address.
-If you are not given a prompt, in general, your statement needs to answer “why this specialty?” and “why this program?”.
+If you are not given a prompt to address, your residency personal statement needs to answer “why this specialty?” and “why this program?”.
 Your responses must be supported with your personal experiences and your statement should incorporate your future career goals.

 5. Do I have to write a personal statement for each program I want to apply to?